What is PBIS?

 Even with clear expectations and positive reinforcement, sometimes children will misbehave.
 Discipline issues are divided into major and minor infractions.
 Major and Minor infractions are described below:

-- Bottom Lines (a Major) are issues that result in office time to solve the problem.
+- Major behaviors are issues that result in office time to solve the problem.
 Families will always be notified by the Principal or School Counselor about Bottom Line.

-- Below the Lines (a Minor) are behaviors that are disruptive to the learning environment, but are handled by the supervising staff member.
+- Minor behaviors are behaviors that are disruptive to the learning environment, but are handled by the supervising staff member.
 It may be a verbal fix it plan or a child writing out the plan to fix the behavior.
-If a child receives three related Below the Line behaviors it becomes a Bottom Line and the Principal will address the behaviors and families will be notified.
+If a child receives three related Minor behaviors it becomes a Major behavior and the Principal will address the behaviors and families will be notified.

-When a child repeatedly has Bottom Lines or Below the Line behaviors, families, teachers, support staff, and the Principal will meet to build an effective behavior intervention plan for the child.
+When a child repeatedly has Minor or Major behaviors, families, teachers, support staff, and the Principal will meet to build an effective behavior intervention plan for the child.

 Parents/Guardians and PBIS

 To be successful, our behavior program needs to be a partnership between home and school.
-Throughout the school year the PBIS team will send updates and information about PBIS through the Thursday Folder and Mrs. Krieser’s webpage.
+Throughout the school year the PBIS team will send updates and information about PBIS through the Thursday Folder and Mrs. Krieser’s Raider Portal page by clicking here.
 We invite your comments, concerns and ideas to make PBIS work at our school.

 Please support PBIS at Hudson Prairie Elementary School by: